 The “Magical” Manifestation

-Unless you’ve got actual wizards on staff or Harry Potter is your venue manager, let’s cool it with:
+Unless you have actual wizards on staff or Harry Potter is your venue manager, let’s cool it with:

 The only magic happening is how quickly these phrases make couples’ eyes roll.